7 Tips For A Successful Drug Intervention

 A varied and complex set of relationships with friends, family, and work colleagues can create a volatile dynamic when conducting a drug intervention.
 A person facing addiction will hide their addiction from some, joke or laugh it off with others, or in some cases may be open, but play down the true seriousness of the problem.

-A drug addiction intervention can be most effective when the closest and most trusted friends, colleagues and loved ones – those the identified loved one thinks to support them fully – are the ones bringing the truth to their doorstep.
+A drug addiction intervention can be most effective when the closest and most trusted friends, colleagues and loved ones – those the identified loved ones think to support them fully – are the ones bringing the truth to their doorstep.
 The person you love needs something to break the unhealthy pattern of thinking and behavior.
 A drug intervention accompanied by trusted friends and loved ones can do just that.

 2. Get some advice from an addiction counselor

 Getting some professional help and guidance from an addiction counselor at treatment centers or a professional with experience in conducting such interventions, is well worthwhile and recommended in planning your intervention.
 There are professionals referred to as “interventionists” but importantly, look for people with professional experience in addiction counseling, long work history in drug & alcohol rehabilitation, or professional qualifications or certifications in psychology or related disciplines.

 3. Plan your communication and language well in advance.

 - Be specific, detailed, and honest.
-Focus on statements such as “When you…. (behavior), I feel…. (emotions)” rather than statements like “You are….(negative statement about the addict)”.
+Focus on statements such as “When you…. (behavior), I feel…. (emotions)” rather than statements like “You are….(a negative statement about the addict)”.

 - Don’t be wishy-washy.
 Any wiggle room to deny the true impact will be exploited quickly by the addict.
 Given examples, times, consequences, and ensure they are examples that the addict is likely to remember clearly.